TYChen1102/ac215_SmartEats/README.md

 The pipeline running illustration screenshots are stored in reports, and the example output is also attached there.

-### Data Versioning Strategy:
-We incorporated a container for running DVC to keep track of the commits, logs, and different versions of datasets.

 ### Notebooks/Reports:
 - Notebooks contains documentations and code that is not part of container: EDA, Application mockup, LLM fine-tuning documentation, data versions, ...
 - Reports contains the project proposal submitted for Milestone 1.